Ahmed-Waeel/Hotel-Management-System/README.md

 ### Support

-If you encounter any issues or have questions regarding this project, please feel free to contact [Your Name] at [Your Email Address].
+If you encounter any issues or have questions regarding this project, please feel free to contact Ahmed Wael at Ahmed.wael7822@gmail.com.

 Thank you for reviewing this assessment!